dikortis/LetsTalkETC/Episodes/Episode_15.md

 domain specific
 language so when we were talking earlier about like contract DSL or SQL being a
-DSL these are all yeah special languages for a particular problem domain
+DSL these are all special languages for a particular problem domain